Redis

 Configuration

-The redis configuration file is located in config/redis.php
+The Redis configuration file is located at config/redis.php

 return [